Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Scheduling Search Tree

-\begin{llmpromptbox}{Scheduling Path Template Example} Timing (Aggressive) $\rightarrow$ Timing (Incremental) $\rightarrow$ Power $\rightarrow$ Timing (Incremental) **\textbf{Design summary}**: The design exhibits severe timing violation, after aggressive timing optimization, there are several remaining violations.
-So we perform incremental timing optimization with different algorithm.
-After they are fixed, we do power recovery.
-The power recover reveals new changes to incrementally optimize timing degradation brought by power optimization.\\ **\textbf{Target selection}**: Use an aggressive timing pass to gain slack fast, then an incremental timing pass to stabilize, then optimize power, and end with incremental timing cleanup.
+\begin{llmpromptbox}{Scheduling Path Template Example} Timing (Aggressive) $\rightarrow$ Timing (Incremental) $\rightarrow$ Power $\rightarrow$ Timing (Incremental) **\textbf{Design summary}**: The design exhibits severe timing violations.
+After aggressive timing optimization, several violations remain.
+We then perform incremental timing optimization with a different algorithm.
+After they are fixed, we perform power recovery.
+The power-recovery step may introduce timing degradation that requires incremental timing optimization.\\ **\textbf{Target selection}**: Use an aggressive timing pass to gain slack fast, then an incremental timing pass to stabilize, then optimize power, and end with incremental timing cleanup.
 Switch away from timing if it becomes well-exploited with no gains.\\ **\textbf{Option selection}**: Aggressive timing is **\textbf{exploration-heavy}** (broad option coverage) to expose limits.
 Incremental timing is **\textbf{exploitation-heavy}**, using only options shown to help and avoiding prior no-effect attempts.
 Power stage starts with exploration to find which power components can be reduced safely, then exploits the best component-focused options.\\ **\textbf{Guidelines}**: Don’t chase truly non-fixable timing violations.
 If aggressive timing increases power/area, explicitly recover power afterward (and note whether area needs a later pass).
 After power changes, always run a timing cleanup to repair any regressions while minimizing new side-effects. \end{llmpromptbox}